 Major depressive disorder is a treatable mental health condition that should be taken seriously by the person with the disorder and their loved ones.
 Clinical depression treatment is most effective when it begins shortly after diagnosis, but it is never too late to receive medical help for a mental illness.
-There are three treatment options for major depressive disorder: psychotherapy, psychotropic medication and electroconvulsive therapy.
+Treatment options for major depressive disorder include psychotherapy, psychotropic medication and electroconvulsive therapy.
 A mental health professional may recommend a combination of psychotherapy and antidepressant medication to treat the disorder in children, adolescents and adults.
 Electroconvulsive therapy induces seizures and is a valid but controversial option.

 Major depressive disorder treatment should be individualized based on symptom severity, co-occurring disorders and the patient’s history of mental illness.
 Individuals with severe cases of depression may portray self-harming behaviors or suicidal thoughts, thus necessitating inpatient hospitalization for stabilization and safety.
 Individuals with less severe cases may be responsive to weekly individual therapy as part of an outpatient rehab program.

 Therapy Options for Major Depressive Disorder

 Psychotherapy, or traditional talk therapy, is an effective treatment for major depressive disorder.
 Psychotherapy may not be enough on its own to treat clinical depression but one can use it in conjunction with medication or other types of therapies.
 Psychotherapy can assist an individual to identify the triggers for their depression in addition to learning coping mechanisms to manage symptoms.